sonic-net/SONiC/doc/snmp-schema-addition.md

 New keys:
-- "TYPE":  Optional, if ommited defaults to 'ro', there are 2 possible values:
+* "TYPE":  Optional, if ommited defaults to 'RO', there are 2 possible values:
-           "RO": read-only, the only implemented method at this time.
+  * "RO": read-only, the only implemented method at this time.
-           "RW": well you never know - here for completeness but unused in the code.
+  * "RW": well you never know - here for completeness but unused in the code.

 ### Files needing modification for implementation ###